June 4, 2026

 • Your logo or any additional branding

-This is crucial so that your customer knows who the invoice is from and how to contact them if they have any concerns.
+This makes sure your customer knows who the invoice is from and how to contact you if they have questions.

 Who are you directing this invoice to?
-List your client’s business name, contact person or department, address, phone, and email.
-Always double-check to ensure you have the correct contact information and you’re directing it through the proper channels.
+List your client's business name, contact person or department, address, phone, and email.
+Always double-check that you have the correct contact information and you're directing it through the proper channels.

 3. Include invoice number and dates